- Background information

 - A better understanding of the different views, experience and capacities of Member States;

-- Development of a common language and understanding of the specific problems associated with an oiled wildlife incident by delegates from competent authorities, industry and NGOs across Europe.
+- Development of a common language and better understanding of the specific problems associated with oiled wildlife incidents by delegates from competent authorities, industry and NGOs across Europe.

 - Identification of existing international documentation on preparedness, response capacity, planning and strategy, scientific activities, etc. Where possible this information was brought together and made accessible through this website.